|

 I'd like to meet you

-verse that you can learn with the limerick before
+that you can learn with the limerick before moving on to

-but knowing the inside info helps to create a class
+womb writing well, but knowing the inside info helps to

 Texting